This site uses cookies to provide you with a better user experience.

 Around the brewery, visitors can enjoy various attractions, including Sawanoi-en, a spot offering light meals and souvenirs, and Kikizake-dokoro, where you can savor the fine sake of Sawanoi.
 There are also establishments such as Mamagotoya and Mameraku, which serve tofu and yuba made with Sawanoi's brewing water, and CAFE Shizuku, known for its coffee brewed with the same pure water.
 These facilities attract many visitors year-round.

-For groups of 11 or more, please consult us by phone.
+For groups of 11 or more, please contact us by phone.

-Closed on Mondays (or Tuesday if Monday is a holiday), New Year holidays, and other irregular holidays.
+Closed on Mondays (or Tuesday if Monday is holiday), New Year holidays, and other irregular holidays.